-Product liability is a broad area of law that covers a multitude of issues surrounding the manufacturing and usability of products that cause injury.
-Every aspect of the manufacturing process can potentially hold liability for a product, from the production of parts at the top of the manufacturing chain to retail distribution at the bottom of the manufacturing chain.
+Product liability is a broad area of law that encompasses a range of issues related to the manufacture and use of products that cause injury.
+Every aspect of the manufacturing process can potentially be liable for a product, from the production of parts at the top of the manufacturing chain to retail distribution at the bottom.
 In short, multiple defendants can be involved in a single product liability suit.
 Some common defects that create product liability include:

 Defective Design